tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 # Writing Cloud Functions

-Now you nknow how to setup Cloud Functions and then call or trigger a Cloud Function.
+Now you know how to setup Cloud Functions and then call or trigger a Cloud Function.
 It's time to write some Cloud Functions.

 ## Node.js